siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 000 Preface.md

 in itself.
 We do not observe energy directly.
 By registering its effects, we infer its quantity, its organization, and its continuous flow.

 This is not a limitation to be overcome.
-It is the correct epistemic situation, and physics that pretends otherwise mistakes a model for reality.
-What we have access to is the flow - its patterns, its constraints, its consequences.
+What we have access to is the consequence of its flow.
 And it turns out that is enough.

 The pages that follow ask a single question, pursued with as few assumptions as possible: if something exists and redistributes